Cirkit Designer Logo

 Introduction

-The ATtiny85 20PU is a small, low-power 8-bit microcontroller from Atmel (now part of Microchip Technology).
+The ATtiny85 20PU is a small, low-power 8-bit microcontroller from the AVR family, designed for compact and efficient embedded systems.
 It features 8 KB of flash memory, 512 bytes of SRAM, and 6 general-purpose I/O pins.
-This microcontroller is designed for compact embedded applications where space and power efficiency are critical.
-Despite its small size, the ATtiny85 offers a wide range of functionalities, including PWM, ADC, and I²C/SPI communication, making it a versatile choice for hobbyists and professionals alike.
+Its compact size, low power consumption, and ease of programming make it a popular choice for DIY electronics projects, wearable devices, and small-scale automation systems.

 Explore Projects Built with ATtiny85 20PU